Water supply and sanitation in Azerbaijan: History

 At that period of time, for the first time among the CIS, a loan was granted to the water sector by international financial institutions for the "Greater Baku Water Supply Rehabilitation Project" and this project was successfully implemented.

+Azersu Open Joint Stock Company

+Azersu Open Joint Stock Company is in charge of policy and strategy for the water supply and sanitation services in Azerbaijan.
+The Company makes necessary arrangements for extraction of water from sources followed by treatment, transportation, and sales and takes necessary actions for wastewater treatment.
+Azersu OJSC engages in the design, construction, operation, and maintenance of intake structures, reservoirs, pumping stations, water pipelines and sewerage collectors.

+The Chairman of Azersu OJSC is Gorkhmaz Huseynov since 2011.
+First Deputy Chairman is Teyyub Jabbarov, Deputies Chairman are Kocharli Hasanov, Seymur Seyidov, and Ilgar Taghiyev.
+The number of employees of "Azersu" OJSC is 12500 according to status data as 1 January 2018.

 Drinking water supply

-In 2004, the repartition of water resources in Azerbaijan is as follow: 30% rivers, 40% lakes, 20% reservoirs and the rest between springs and groundwater.
+In 2004, the repartition of water resources in Azerbaijan was as follows: 30% rivers, 40% lakes, 20% reservoirs and the rest between springs and groundwater.
 According to the Food and Agriculture Organization of the United Nations (FAO), in 2008 7% of the consumed water in Azerbaidjan was coming from underground sources.

 Mingachevir reservoir of the Kura river is used as a source of drinking water by the population.

 Reservoirs

 Mingachevir reservoir

 This Mingachevir water reservoir was created on the Kura river.
 The construction of the Mingachevir reservoir and the Hydroelectric Power Station was completed in 1953.
 The total capacity of the reservoir at the normal level (83 m) is 15730 mln m3, useful volume of it is 8210 mln m3.
 The area of the reservoir is 605 km2, the volume is 16.1 km3, the length is 70 km, the maximum width is 18 km, the average depth is 26 m, the deepest is 75 m.